theSalted/MLP/README.md

-# MLX Package Template
+# MLX MLP

-For simple [MLX](https://github.com/ml-explore/mlx-swift) playground projects, `.xcodeproj` is overkill and `.playground` don't support dependencies.
-A Swift Package is your best bet, but configure it can be a hassle.

-So use this template as a fast and easy way to play with [MLX](https://github.com/ml-explore/mlx-swift).

-- Note: MLX Require Xcode to build Metal.
-And if you are just get started, please use Xcode.

-## Rename the Template

-Just rename everything named `mlx-package-template`.
-Most importantly, the project directory name, and all mentions in `Package.swift`

-You can freely name `Template.swift` and `struct Template` to anything you like.
+A very simple Mult-Layer Perceptron with [MLX](https://github.com/ml-explore/mlx-swift).

+- Note: I use this project to get faimilar with MLX, so it doesn't utilize existing implementation of some methods in MLXNN and MLXOptimizer.

 ## Build Run in CLI